Techtonica/curriculum/data-visualization/data-visualization.md

 - This works but div elements are limited in their shape and positioning in the DOM

-We will use another element called [SVG (Scalable Vector Graphics)](https://www.tutorialspoint.com/html5/html5_svg.htm) introduced in HTML5 which is created for drawing paths, boxes, circles, text, and graphic images
+Now that we have done this once in a `div`, we're going to look at doing it another way.
+We will use another element called [SVG (Scalable Vector Graphics)](https://www.tutorialspoint.com/html5/html5_svg.htm) introduced in HTML5 which is created for drawing paths, boxes, circles, text, and graphic images.
+Today, we won't be learning the ins and outs of vector graphics--all we need is to learn what SVG stands for and learn enough d3 methods that manipulate SVGs to make a graph appear on your webpage.

-**Let's Make Same Bar Chart (using SVG)**:
+#### Let's Make Same Bar Chart (using SVG)

 - Create an SVG tag `<svg></svg>` in the body of the webpage
 - Add D3 in your `<script>` tag (same as before)